wvanderp/zeroperl-ts/README.md

 # zeroperl-ts

 Perl 5 compiled to WebAssembly.
-Run Perl scripts in the browser or other JavaScript enviroements without installing Perl.
+Run Perl scripts in the browser or other JavaScript environments without installing Perl.

 Powered by [zeroperl](https://github.com/6over3/zeroperl)